archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 1. the values a variable can be assigned to (often referred to as *domain*)

-2. the constraints on what makes a satisfiabile statement
+2. the constraints on what makes a satisfiable statement

-Another member of CSPs is the <a href="http://www.eecs.berkeley.edu/~sseshia/pubdir/SMT-BookChapter.pdf">**Satisfiability Modulo Theories Problem (or SMT)**</a>, where, instead of proposition statements (like what we are dealing with in S<small>AT</small>), it is the problem of determining the satisfiability of first-order logic statements, and whehther a first-order logic statement is satisfiable depends on the theory of our choice.
+Another member of CSPs is the <a href="http://www.eecs.berkeley.edu/~sseshia/pubdir/SMT-BookChapter.pdf">**Satisfiability Modulo Theories Problem (or SMT)**</a>, where, instead of proposition statements (like what we are dealing with in S<small>AT</small>), it is the problem of determining the satisfiability of first-order logic statements, and whether a first-order logic statement is satisfiable depends on the theory of our choice.

-Let's say the theory of our choice is linear arithmetic, we would say that the statement below is satisfible if variables can take in any value in $\mathbb{R}$, the set of real numbers.
+Let's say the theory of our choice is linear arithmetic, we would say that the statement below is satisfiable if variables can take in any value in $\mathbb{R}$, the set of real numbers.

 $$2a + 4b = 7$$

-It is, however, unsatisfible if we define $\mathbb{Z}$, the set of integers, to be the domain instead.
+It is, however, unsatisfiable if we define $\mathbb{Z}$, the set of integers, to be the domain instead.

 <p class="text-center"> ● ● ● </p>